Differences Between Backwardation and Contango

 The market is said to be in Contango in this case since all the contracts’ futures prices are higher than today’s spot price

 This isn’t visible.
 This occurs when the ‘Expected Spot Price is lesser than the Futures Price (E[St]< Ft).
-It is either a model based curve or an imaginary curve.
+It is either a model-based curve or an imaginary curve.
 It is a function of expectations which is an average coming out of probabilistic outcomes.
-With reference to the above graph, if on June 1st, you expect the Spot Price on 27th to be less than $55/barrel, then it is considered to be Normal Contango as the Futures Price on June 1stfor June 27this $55/barrel.
+With reference to the above graph, if on June 1st, you expect the Spot Price on 27th to be less than $55/barrel, then it is considered to be Normal Contango as the Futures Price in June 1stfor June 27this $55/barrel.
 We’ll keep this concept out of the picture.
 It’s just extra information so that you know the difference between Normal Contango and Contango.

 What is Backwardation?

 When the Spot Price of the underlying (St) is greater than the Futures Price (Ft) at a particular point in time, the situation is called ‘Backwardation’.
-So, if Brent Crude is at $50/barrel now (June 1st) and the futures price i.e., price of the front month futures contract on Brent Crude is $45/barrel today(the futures price for 27th June on June 1st is $45/barrel), Brent Crude is said to be in Backwardation.
-The spot and futures prices move the way they are supposed to, driven by demand-supply, news etc. but at the expiration of the contract, the futures price and the spot price are the same.
+So, if Brent Crude is at $50/barrel now (June 1st) and the futures price i.e., price of the front-month futures contract on Brent Crude is $45/barrel today(the futures price for 27th June on June 1st is $45/barrel), Brent Crude is said to be in Backwardation.
+The spot and futures prices move the way they are supposed to, driven by demand-supply, news, etc. but at the expiration of the contract, the futures price and the spot price are the same.
 Here too, Backwardation is also with respect to a particular contract on a particular date.
 Again I hate to say it, but it’s become a popular notion to say that the market is in Backwardation in this case, Brent Crude.
-The June Contract may be in a Backwardation, but the July Contract may not.
-The June Contract may be in a Backwardation, but the July Contract may not.
+The June contract may be in a Backwardation, but the July Contract may not.
+The June contract may be in a Backwardation, but the July Contract may not.
 The market is in Backwardation if all the futures contracts with different expirations have prices higher than the spot price.

-Backwardation occurs when St> Ft i.e., Spot Price at time ‘t’ is greater than the Futures Price at time ‘t’.
+Backwardation occurs when St> Ft i.e., Spot Price at a time ‘t’ is greater than the Futures Price at a time ‘t’.
 The futures price could be that of the June or September or December contract for example.
 In the above, it is with respect to June.

 This isn’t visible.
 This occurs when the ‘Expected Spot Price is lesser than the Futures Price (E[St]>Ft).
-It is either a model based curve or an imaginary curve.
+It is either a model-based curve or an imaginary curve.
 It is a function of expectations which is an average coming out of probabilistic outcomes.
 With reference to the above graph, if on June 1st, you expect the Spot Price on 27th to be more than $45/barrel, then it is considered to be Normal Contango as the Futures Price on June 1st for June 27th is $45/barrel.
 We’ll keep this concept out of the picture.
 It’s just extra information so that you know the difference between Normal Backwardation and Backwardation.